 Bootable USB is a backup media that allows to recover image-based backups on machines with no operating system.
 (That technique is called bare-metal recovery.)
-This article provides instructions on how to create a bootable USB drive with CloudBerry Backup for Windows Server and applies to Windows Server 2008 / 2008 R2, 2012 / 2012 R2, 2016 and 2019.
+This article provides instructions on how to create a bootable USB drive with CloudBerry Backup (now MSP360 Backup) for Windows Server and applies to Windows Server 2008 / 2008 R2, 2012 / 2012 R2, 2016 and 2019.

 Table of Contents

 Bootable USB will contain a cut-down version of Windows with CloudBerry Backup and a number of other tools installed that can be used to boot a machine with no (or corrupted) OS.